chuck-hilyard/_moved_media-terraform-configs-runtime/README.md

+# the files in this directory are referenced during a terraform apply or destroy #

+these files set variables/values for each terraform run, but for different purposes.  here's a quick breakdown;

+* terraform-environment.json - these are high level vars/values used by ALL terraform modules during the terraform run
+* terraform-aws-${application-name} - these are high level vars/values used by their associated terraform modules during terraform run
+* interface.tf (found in each terraform module) - these are lower level vars/values used by the specific module during its execution.
+* ${filename}.tf (found in each terraform module) - many of the terraform tf files use and/or set variables specific to the resources defined within them

 # terraform-environment.json #
 this is the high level environment config used for the each terraform run

-here you can set environment values and order of create/destroy for the platform
+here you can set environment vars/values AND the order of create/destroy runs for the platform

+environment (list): these are used by all modules during this terraform run, if there's a naming conflict vars/values set here win

+services (list): these callout the modules that'll be used during the terraform run, the order in which they'll be created or destroyed, and what the modules state is during the run

+states:
   * enabled - will create or update
-* disabled - will destroy
+  * disabled - will destroy if it exists
-* ignore - does not execute any action
+  * ignore - executes no action

 # per application json configuration - allowed variables #